Kedi Billa Killadi Ranga: Production

 After the release of Marina (2012), director Pandiraj announced that his subsequent film would be a romantic comedy.
 He began working on the film's script during mid-March 2012.
 While reports surfaced that Vimal and Sivakarthikeyan, two of Pandiraj's protégés would play the lead roles, the director later clarified that the script was not ready and that he would begin the casting only after the script was complete; Pandiraj further attributed to an earlier interview, expressing his interest to cast both the actors in the lead roles and the pre-conceived notions resulted in the reports of the actors' casting, since the script was centred on two protagonists.
 However, in May 2012, Pandiraj confirmed both Vimal and Sivakarthikeyan's involvement in the film.
 Later that month, Yuvan Shankar Raja was assigned to compose the film's music, in his maiden collaboration with the director.

-The film was officially announced on June 2012 with the title Kedi Billa Killadi Ranga; it was named as such to reflect the duality of the film with its protagonists and female leads, while also named after Rajinikanth's films Billa (1980) and Ranga (1982).
+The film was officially announced in June 2012 with the title Kedi Billa Killadi Ranga; it was named as such to reflect the duality of the film with its protagonists and female leads, while also named after Rajinikanth's films Billa (1980) and Ranga (1982).
 Pandiraj stated that the film is about the aspirations and dreams of youngsters living in the small towns and villages of Tamil Nadu, who further added that "with TV penetrating even the interiors of India, aspirations and dreams of young men in the villagers have changed.
 They have started dreaming about living like the city guys.
 The film is about all that and more."
 In an interview to The Hindu, he described that though the film's theme is thought provoking, it features "several light moments to entertain the audience" as watching a Charlie Chaplin film.

-While the film began production without a female lead, Bindu Madhavi was cast as the first female lead pairing oppposite Vimal and Regina Cassandra was chosen as the second female paired opposite Sivakarthikeyan.
-Filming began on July 2012 at Tiruchirappalli where shooting was held at various places including Ponmalai, Kattur, Jai Nagar, Malaikovil, Subramaniyapuram and Thiruverumbur.
+While the film began production without a female lead, Bindu Madhavi was cast as the first female lead pairing opposite Vimal and Regina Cassandra was chosen as the second female paired opposite Sivakarthikeyan.
+Filming began in July 2012 at Tiruchirappalli where shooting was held at various places including Ponmalai, Kattur, Jai Nagar, Malaikovil, Subramaniyapuram and Thiruverumbur.
 By September, around 60 percent of the film's shoot was completed.
 Much of the portions were shot at the railway station in Ponmalai.
 Vimal added that since the frequency of trains in this station was very less, the team waited for several hours to shoot a particular sequence.
 On 30 January 2013, Sivakarthikeyan announced via Twitter (now X) that filming on Kedi Billa Killadi Ranga had been completed.